 The GREAT method has since proved to be a useful tool to help guide laboratories in making protocol adjustments.
 Using this method, with its simple and low-risk set of guidelines, empowers laboratories to review and update their protocols to enhance processing efficiency, increase quality and reduce turnaround time, enabling a level of confidence that doing so will bring long-term value above and beyond the temporary work expended for revalidation.

 Interested in learning more about how to update your tissue processing protocols?
-Joshua will be presenting the first webinar of the 2021 Laboratory Webinar Series, Understanding and Updating Tissue Processing Protocols Using the GREAT Method on January 27th.
+Understanding and Updating Tissue Processing Protocols Using the GREAT Method is available as an on-demand webinar in NSH's Online Learning Center.
 Click here to learn more.

 Unlocking the mystery of an effective tissue processing protocol: Using the Greenlee Ratio to Estimate Average Time (GREAT) method to determine estimated protocol length and reagent time ratio (https://www.sakuraus.com/getattachment/bd5b8dbd-66fd-41c5-8ec8-cdc7f0bc4a77/Unlocking-the-mystery-of-an-effective-tissue-proce)